 - Your spouse lies to hide his/her infidelity.
 Lying is a sign of infidelity

 - He/she lies to create a false impression of him/her as a talented, special or successful person

 12 signs of a spouse who is lying

 Without trust, a relationship cannot survive the struggles of life.
 Lying in marriage can complicate a simple relationship, create issues which might blow out of proportion and lead to the end of the marriage.
-There are ways in which you can identify whether your spouse is lying to you or not.
-This article will help you get acquainted with them.
+There are ways in which you can identify whether your spouse is lying to you or not or being deceptive.
+This article will help you get acquainted with them and you will understand how to deal with a lying partner.
 Look out for the following 12 lying spouse signs so that you can confront your partner and help save your marriage at the right time.